mwojnars/hypertag/core/README_draft.md

 of `hypertag.core.runtime.Runtime` is implemented to provide language-specific configuration: predefined tags, an escape function etc. (see the ..... section for details).

-All top-level blocks in a document (or sub-blocks at any given depth) must have the _same indentation_.
-Both a space (` `) and a tab character (`\t`) can be used for indenting, although we recommend only using spaces to avoid confusion: two indentation strings are considered the same if and only if they are equal in Python sense, which means that a space in one line cannot be replaced with a tab in another equally-indented line.
-These are similar rules as in Python.

 ### Text blocks

 The most elementary type of block is a _text block_, which comes in three variants: